 In 2007 we had our first holiday actually staying in El Cotillo – in a one-bedroom apartment right on the beach.
 We really enjoyed the chilled atmosphere of El Cotillo.

 After living together for 17 years, we finally got married in 2008.
-We came to Fuerteventura, of course, and stayed in El Cotillo for three weeks on honeymoon, never dreaming that one day we would become expats in Spain.
+We came to Fuerteventura, of course, and stayed in El Cotillo for three weeks on honeymoon, never dreaming that one day we would be retiring to Fuerteventura.

 Two days from the end of our honeymoon we went for a walk and happened to look in an estate agent’s window.
 That was it, the idea came into our heads that we wanted an apartment there ourselves.
 By the following day we had chosen one and made all the arrangements to buy it.
 Well we like to take our time and think things through thoroughly before we commit ourselves!